 Then I got familiar with PhantomJS, which was used mainly to conduct automatic browser tests in a headless mode (without the browser window).
 It could also capture PNG and PDF screenshots.
 PhantomJS used a newer version of the WebKit engine.
 However, the project is suspended now.

-Almost a year before the suspension of PhantomJS, Google announced that Chrome can run in a headless mode from version 59.
+Almost a year before the suspension of PhantomJS, Google announced that Chrome can run in a headless mode.
 This means you can utilize the latest Blink rendering engine to convert HTML/CSS to PDF from your command line.
 This is perfect for rendering really complex documents utilizing latest web standards.
 The document looks exactly the same in your browser and in the final PDF file which makes development a lot easier.

 Connecting PHP with external tools

 The easiest way would be to execute an external tool as a shell command.
 You can do it with PHP functions like